 Additionally, purchase life insurance before leaving your homeland.
 It may seen macabre, but responsible travelers understand that there is no such thing as being too prepared, and that even in Level 2 places like Morocco, there is always risk involved in travel.

 Insurance providers like USAA offer term (temporary) or permanent life insurance plans with features like the ability to make updates to your policy as changes in your life occur, even in a foreign nation, to ensure the coverage needs of globe trotters are met.
 A quality life insurance policy also offers peace of mind in knowing that your beneficiaries will be taken care of even in the event of the unthinkable.
+If you are older and classed as a senior citizen your insurance policy will be different, so it would be a good idea to re-evaluate your current insurance policy and see if another one like Final expense insurance suits you better for your situation.

 Though Americans are traveling further and more frequently, it still pays to stay vigilant and value safety.
 If your next adventure takes you to a locale on the State Department’s Warning List, remember to gather threat level details, prepare for would-be crisis and procure health and life insurance.